-- 5258 EFRAG acknowledges that, in some limited cases, IFRS Standards already allow entities to provide specified information outside the financial statements and crossreferencing is applied more widely in practice in some jurisdictions.
-Therefore, EFRAG agrees that a general disclosure standard should include a general principle that an entity can disclose information necessary to comply with IFRS Standards outside of financial statements if some requirements are met. - 5359 However, EFRAG acknowledges that excessive use of cross-referencing could make the financial statements fragmented and result in scattered information for users.
-Moreover, the audit implications of a significant increase in the use of -crossreferencing may have implications for the audit of the financial statementscreate concerns among the audit profession that need to be considered.
-Moreover, and legal implications would also need to be carefully considered.
+- 54 EFRAG acknowledges that, in some limited cases, IFRS Standards already allow entities to provide specified information outside the financial statements and crossreferencing is applied more widely in practice in some jurisdictions.
+Therefore, EFRAG agrees that a general disclosure standard should include a general principle that an entity can disclose information necessary to comply with IFRS Standards outside of financial statements if some requirements are met. - 55 However, EFRAG acknowledges that the audit implications of cross-referencing may create concerns among the audit profession that need to be considered.
+Moreover, legal implications would also need to be carefully considered.
 EFRAG considers further work is needed, together with audit authorities and regulators to consider the audit, legal and regulatory implications of the proposed guidance in the large number of jurisdictions applying IFRS Standards.